Midland–Odessa: Geography and climate

-The Midland–Odessa combined statistical area, informally known as The Petroplex, akin to the Dallas–Fort Worth metroplex, is located along Interstate 20 in West Texas in a petroleum rich area called the Permian Basin.
-The Permian Basin extends into the South Plains region just south of Lubbock, Texas, extending westward into southeastern New Mexico.
+The Midland–Odessa area, informally known as the Petroplex, akin to the Dallas–Fort Worth metroplex, is located along Interstate 20 in West Texas in a petroleum-rich area called the Permian Basin, which extends into the South Plains region just south of Lubbock, Texas, extending westward into southeastern New Mexico.

 Midland–Odessa enjoys a climate typical of the resort cities of the Southwest United States.
-The terrain type is described as semi-arid mesquite-mixed grassland subtropical steppe.
+The terrain type is described as semiarid mesquite-mixed grassland subtropical steppe.
 Winters are typically mild with a few seasonable cold spells.
-In the spring the wind is quite strong and the summer can bring extended heat waves with many consecutive days with highs of 100 degrees or more.
+In the spring, the wind is quite strong, and the summer can bring extended heat waves with many consecutive days with highs of 100°F or more.
 The average rainfall of Midland–Odessa is 14.96 inches.
 Midland–Odessa is located in zone 8 according to the USDA 2003 Plant Hardiness Map.
-On average the area experiences 316 days of sunshine a year.
+On average, the area experiences 316 days of sunshine a year.

 Combined statistical area

-The Midland–Odessa, Texas, combined statistical area (CSA) is made up of two metropolitan statistical areas (MSA) encompassing three counties.
-The CSA includes Martin and Midland counties in the Midland MSA, and Ector County in the Odessa MSA.
+The Midland–Odessa-Andrews, Texas, combined statistical area (CSA) is made up of two metropolitan statistical areas (MSAs) and one micropolitan statistical area totalling four counties.
+The CSA includes Martin and Midland Counties comprising the Midland MSA, Ector County comprising the Odessa MSA, and Andrews County comprising the Andrews micropolitan statistical area.
 The Midland–Odessa CSA encompasses 2,720 sq mi (7,044 km^{2}) of area, of which 2,713 sq mi (7,027 km^{2}) is land and 6.6 sq mi (18 km^{2}) is water.

 Demographics

-As of the census of 2020, there were 340,391 people, 113,241 households, and 77,912 families residing within the CSA.
-The racial makeup of the CSA was 53.4% White (Non-Hispanic White 38.3%), 5.3% African American, 1.0% Native American, 1.8% Asian, 0.2% Pacific Islander, 16.8% from other races, and 21.1% from two or more races.
-Hispanic or Latino of any race were 51.6% of the population.
+As of the census of 2020, 340,391 people, 113,241 households, and 77,912 families resided within the CSA.
+The racial makeup of the CSA was 53.4% White (non-Hispanic White 38.3%), 5.3% African American, 1.0% Native American, 1.8% Asian, 0.2% acific Islander, 16.8% from other races, and 21.1% from two or more races.
+Hispanics or Latinos of any race were 51.6% of the population.

-The median income for a household in the CSA was $35,117, and the median income for a family was $41,819.
+The median income for a household in the CSA was $35,117, and for a family was $41,819.
 Males had a median income of $33,778 versus $23,013 for females.
 The per capita income for the CSA was $17,700.